kephalian/sanDirSync/README.md

 A Python script for synchronizing directories with options for verbose logging, purging, forced copying, and two-way synchronization.
 Additionally, it can verify file integrity using MD5 hashes.
 This is an modified version of Dirsync module available in Python pypi based on Robocopy.

 [https://pypi.org/project/dirsync/](https://pypi.org/project/dirsync/)

+## GUI versions for wxPython and pyside6 are also available.
+Exe  version under release.

+## Exe File will be flagged by some Anti-virus as it is not signed Windows executable.
+I don't have money to pay these mobsters for a code execution certificate.
+Please go through the Python code yourself and judge if this is a malicious software!

 ## Features

 - **One-way Synchronization**: Synchronize files from source to destination.